alex-maleno/Fuzzing-Module/README.md

 - In your terminal - Terminal for Mac and PowerShell for Windows - write `git clone https://github.com/AFLplusplus/AFLplusplus` in order to clone AFLpluslplus onto you computer.

-### How to create an AFL++ Docker container
- - First, open the Docker desktop app on your computer, otherwise the next step will throw an error.
- - In your terminal, run the following command `docker pull aflplusplus/aflplusplus`
- - After this command has run, you should be able to open the Docker app and see the AFL++ container under the Container/Apps tab.
-Next to the container, it should say `aflplusplus/aflplusplus` in blue.
- --if you do not see a new Container, go to the Images tab (also on the left) and find the most recent aflplusplus/aflplusplus image.
-Hover over it, click run on the far right, and then create a new container.
- Once you have created the container, return to the Container / Apps tab.
- - Hover over that container, and click the play button to start the container (if there is a stop button instead of a play button, then the container is already running).
- - Click on the CLI button, which has ">_" in a circle.
-This will open a new command line window that is already within y our AFL++ docker container.

 ## Kali Linux (for Windows) - or any other virtual machine
   - For our purposes, we chose Kali Linux as our virtual macine, but any virtual machine should work here.
 We used a VM in order to run Sourcetrail.
 When running Sourcetrail on Windows, Sourcetrail was unable to locate the correct path